jhshin00/robots-pretrain-robots/README.md

     import mcr
     encoder = mcr.load_model(ckpt_path=<path_to_downloaded_ckpt>)

-    # please see more details in utils/example.py TODO
+    # please see more details in utils/example.py

 ## 2. Train MCR from scratch.